PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 09:00:35
+Last updated: 2024-04-05 09:01:08
-Random Quote: Sometimes a truce is the most important part of a war. - Professor
+Random Quote: You know how they say 'it's been a pleasure'?
+Well... it hasn't. - Mike Ehrmantraut